 - The cover of this mattress is a stretchy polyester and spandex blend.
 It’s a soft and breathable material with airy side panels for better airflow.
 This StretchMax™ cover is specifically designed to accommodate the Purple Grid™ below.

 - Underneath we find the 2-inch thick Purple Grid™.
 As described above, this layer collapses in parts where pressure is applied, providing effective pressure point relief.
-The Hyper-Elastic Polymer™ it’s made of is naturally cooling and the gaps within the grid encourage better airflow through the mattress.
+The Hyper-Elastic Polymer™ is naturally cooling and the gaps within the grid encourage better airflow through the mattress.

 - Underneath the grid, we find a transitional foam that leads to the coils.